ramzihad/force-com-cloud-converter/trunk/force-com-cloud-converter/ReadMe.txt

 2009-02-17

+* updated to version 15 of both the standard and metadata API.
 * refactored database connection to be parameter driven.
 See script and app for an example.
 * added support for Lookup fields, external id fields and picklists.
 * added support for automatic external id based foreign key resolution for lookup relationships.